 Electricity

 Repair category 2

-Notes The electrical installation appears along mixed lines with an old style fuse board.
+Notes The electrical installation appears dated as there are older style sockets.
 Further advice will be available from a NICEIC/SELECT registered electrician.
-We have been informed from the seller that an EICR is available from 2021.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.

+Gas

-Gas Repair category 1 Notes Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
+Repair category 1

+Notes Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
 It is assumed that gas appliances comply with relevant regulations.
-We have been informed by the seller that annual gas inspections have been carried out.